animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 On Christmas, 2018, the trauma I went through included many more details than the ones I specified at the start of this book.
 Let's recount them now!

 In the dark early morning before I left my apartment, "Tao"/"God" told me it/He was going to kill my mom if I didn’t circumcise myself.
 I was Googling how to do it properly in the dark early morning, but the urgency of the threat kind of compelled me to skip the "YouTube tutorial.
-Fearing the chance of the threat's being true, proceeding to circumcise myself.
+Fearing the chance of the threat's being true, I proceeded somewhat *ad lib* based on the glimpse of information I peered in that second I researched how to do it.

 I got a clamp iron, and — how to describe the other tool I used? — "saw knife" might not be what it’s called, a kitchen knife with really toothy edges that by all expectations should’ve sliced through with the full strength I was sawing it down by; I think "Tao"/"God" figured "good enough" after that, seeing as all my strength was used, and blood was over the kitchen floor; I cleaned up the blood with paper towels.